-Fort pour le Futur: Improving adolescent nutrition, health and wellbeing in Thiès, Senegal
+Fort pour le Futur: Improving Adolescent Nutrition, Health and Wellbeing in Thiès, Senegal - Thiès, Senegal

-Comvos which means “with us” in Spanish, is a project led by a local organisation, Coschool in Cali, Colombia.
+Comvos, which means “with us” in Spanish, is a project led by Coschool in Cali, Colombia.
 Comvos is working to improve the well-being of adolescents through the creation, execution and scale up of a participatory methodology that promotes social emotional learning targeting 75% of all schools in Cali.
 The aim is to train up city officials and school leaders to replicate the methodology through e-learning platform and creation of network of “Comvoceros”.

-Safe Active Routes for Adolescents is led by Fundacion Despacio in Cali, Colombia.
+Safe Active Routes for Adolescent in Cali is a project led by Fundacion Despacio in Cali, Colombia.
 The project promotes active mobility.
 The critical areas of focus are to encourage young people to walk and bike to school to promote a healthy lifestyle, with the aim to design safe intersections, increase road safety, and strengthen ongoing city initiatives focusing on mobility.
 The objective is to increase knowledge and data collection around safe and sustainable mobility in Cali.

 ISUH: Bringing health into all aspects of the Urban Dialog